twitte01/288R_Capstone/README.md

    ```bash
    python models/CNN_VGG/test_noise.py
    ```
    The results in noise_trained_model_test_results.txt, noise_trained_model_confusion_matrix.png and noise_trained_model_confusion_matrix.csv in models/CNN_VGG/results.
-The testing and training results are compared to the VGG-16, ResNet-18, Bespoke and baseline models in the '???' section of the CNN_Exploratory_Analysis.ipynb notebook in the notebooks folder.
+The testing and training results are compared to the VGG-16, ResNet-18, Bespoke and baseline models in the 'Test Noisy Data: Model Trained on Noisy Data' & 'Test Trimmed Data: Model Trained on Noisy Data' sections of the CNN_Exploratory_Analysis.ipynb notebook in the notebooks folder.
 ## ResNet
    ### Training Initial Model
    To train the initial ResNet-18 CNN model using our pre-trained architectures and using random search to test hyperparameters inside the project root run: